-2020 saw the continued expansion of our position as a global leader of mission critical products and services to customers in the life sciences and advanced technologies and applied materials industries.
-We did this by embracing our critical role in providing services and solutions to support COVID-19 testing workflows, customized materials needed to produce vaccines and therapies and delivering head-to-toe personal protective equipment.
-Outside of the work we did in response to the COVID-19 pandemic, we continued to expand our relationships with our global strategic customers, developed new products and services, increased sales of proprietary products, expanded our manufacturing capabilities and continued the globalization of our best practices.
+2021 saw the continued expansion of our position as a global leader of mission critical products and services to customers in the life sciences and advanced technologies and applied materials industries.
+We did this by embracing our critical role in providing services and solutions to all phases of the biopharma end market, from research & development to bioproduction, as well as supporting COVID-19 testing workflows and customized materials needed to produce vaccines and therapies.
+We deployed more than \$4 billion in support of new acquisitions and continued to expand our relationships with our global strategic customers, developed new products and services, increased sales of proprietary products, expanded our manufacturing capabilities and continued the globalization of our best practices.
+The charts below provide certain financial measures that our management believes are useful in evaluating our performance.